 Some useful post-operative advice

-You have now undergone an operation to remove the worn sections of your hip joint, replacing them with new metal and plastic parts.
-The advice that is provided for you within this booklet will help you to make a speedy recovery, along with directions provided to you directly by your physiotherapy team and surgeon.
+You have now undergone an operation to remove the worn out sections of your hip joint, replacing them with new metal and plastic parts.
+The advice that is provided for you within this booklet will help you to make a speedy recovery, along with directions provided to you by your physiotherapy, nursing and surgical team.

-- Do lie flat for half an hour twice a day to stretch the hip and restore good posture.
+- Do lie flat for half an hour twice a day to stretch the hip and to restore good posture

 Sleeping